Standard Door Sizes

 - 1981 x 762 x 35mm - often referred to as a 2’6” door is the most common internal door size in England and Wales.

 - 1981 x 838 x 35mm – in most circumstances provides the required opening width for wheelchair access under the Part ‘M’ mobility requirements.
 You may also hear this door size being referred to as a 2’9”.

 Metric standard door sizes

-Metric sized internal doors are becoming increasingly popular and are most commonly used in Scotland and Europe.
-The main difference being an increased door height of 2040mm and door thickness of 40mm.
+Metric-sized internal doors are becoming increasingly popular and are most commonly used in Scotland and Europe.
+The main difference is an increased door height of 2040mm and door thickness of 40mm.

 - 2040 x 526/626/726/826/926 x 40mm

 All of the standard UK and metric door sizes are usually available as a fire door equivalent with the only difference being an increased door thickness of 45mm.
 This is because extra core component materials are required in the construction of the door to achieve its’ fire rating.
 Remember to check that your frames, intumescent seals and ironmongery also comply with the door’s fire certification.
 See our Fire Door Fitting page for more information.

 Please see below our helpful door size conversion chart.
 If you still work in feet and inches, the chart will help you work out the metric equivalent size of our doors.

 HEIGHT & WIDTH